 What are Marital Assets?

-Marital assets consists of real and personal property acquired during the marriage up to the time when a final decree is issued, though it may end sooner in some circumstances such as when the parties separated.
+Marital assets consist of real and personal property acquired during the marriage up to the time when a final decree is issued, though it may end sooner in some circumstances, such as when the parties are separated.
 All other property is separate.
 Under ORC 3105.171, the court considers the following as marital:

 2. Any interest that either party has in real property acquired during the marriage

 3. Income derived from and appreciation on a separate property where both parties contributed labor or funds or other efforts during the marriage